Thennavan-Hex/Zeroday/README.md

  ## Step 3: After sign up you can login many times .

- ## Step 4: On home screen press threedots to creat your database .
+ ## Step 4: On home screen press threedots to clear your database .

  ### If any queries contact me on : thensthens2@gmail.com